Core Learning Goals

 r.
 Engage critically in the process of creative expression.
 [AHr]

-(s-2) Respond effectively to editorial feedback from peers, instructors, &/or supervisors through successive drafts & revision.
+s.
+Communicate complex ideas effectively, in standard written English, to a general audience, and respond effectively to editorial feedback from peers, instructors, &/or supervisors through successive drafts & revision.
 [WCR]

 w.
 Formulate, evaluate, and communicate conclusions and inferences from quantitative information.
 [QQ]